-House Bill 6185 would amend the Income Tax act (MCL 206.351 et al.) to enable employers to redirect income tax withholdings for new employees from the state to a community college for a college's new jobs training program.
+House Bill 6185 would amend the Income Tax act (MCL 206.351 et al.) to enable employers to redirect income tax withholdings for new employees from the state to a community college, with the revenue to be used for a college's new jobs training program.
 Payments made by an employer to a community college would be considered income taxes paid to the State of Michigan.